rj79/pynetstring/README.rst

 The receiving side could look something like this:
 ::

+  decoder = pynetstring.Decoder()

   def handle_network_data(data):
-      decoder = netstring.Decoder()
-      while True:
     decoded_list = decoder.feed(data)
     for item in decoded_list:
         print(item)

 Data encoding
 -------------
 Regardless of the type of the data that is sent to encode(), it will always return binary data, i.e. python bytes.
 The data that is returned from decode() and Decoder.feed() will also be binary.
-This is because the decoder can not make any assumptions on the encoding of the data.
-If you know that the data that comes in can be interpreted in a particular way or encoding, e.g. UTF-8, you have to explicitly do that conversion.
+This is because the decoder can not make any assumptions on the encoding of the original data.
+If you know that the data that comes in can be interpreted in a particular way or encoding, e.g.
+UTF-8, you have to explicitly do that conversion.
 ::

-  encoded = netstring.encode(u'Hello World!')
+  encoded = pynetstring.encode(u'Hello World!')
   # This will be <class 'bytes'>
   print(type(encoded))
-  decoded_list = netstring.decode(encoded)
+  decoded_list = pynetstring.decode(encoded)
   # This will be <class 'bytes'>
   print(type(decoded_list[0]))
-  # This will give the python string Hello World!
+  # This will return the original unicode string u'Hello World!'
   print(decoded_list[0].decode('utf-8'))